stargate/data-api/docker-compose/README.md

-# Docker Compose scripts for JSONAPI with DSE-next
+# Docker Compose scripts for Data API with DSE-next

 This directory provides two ways to start the Data API and Stargate coordinator with DSE-next using `docker compose`.